czzxzzq/some-codes/README.md

 # some-codes
-This repository is used to store some lesure codes
+This repository is used to store some leisure codes